sweagleExpert/integrations/docker/vault/README.md

 - tag it with "sudo docker tag sweagle-vault:<VERSION> <YOUR_REGISTRY>/sweagle-vault:<VERSION>"
 - push it with "sudo docker push <YOUR_REGISTRY>/sweagle-vault:<VERSION>"

-where <VERSION> is, for example, the version of your VAULT package
+where `<VERSION>` is, for example, the version of your VAULT package

 example:

 `docker build -t sweagle-vault:0.7.3 .`

-`sudo docker tag sweagle-vault:0.7.3 docker.sweagle.com:8444/sweagle-vault:0.7.3`
+`sudo docker tag sweagle-vault:0.7.3 docker.sweagle.com:9444/sweagle-vault:0.7.3`

-`sudo docker push docker.sweagle.com:8444/sweagle-vault:0.7.3`
+`sudo docker push docker.sweagle.com:9444/sweagle-vault:0.7.3`

 ## TEST IT